jarshajerry10/Automated-Surveillance-Alert-System/README.md

-# Automated-Surveillance-Alert-System
+# SecureSpace - Automated Surveillance Alert System

-To detect the fire and smoke .
-The datasets used here are Fire and Smoke Dataset
+The datset used are : Fire and Smoke Dataset :  https://www.kaggle.com/datasets/dataclusterlabs/fire-and-smoke-dataset

+To detect Violence and Non-Violence , Dataset used: https://www.kaggle.com/datasets/mohamedmustafa/real-life-violence-situations-dataset